navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

   mcr.microsoft.com/mssql/server
 ```

-Also, the SA password have stronger constraints than the other engines.
+Also, the SA password has stronger constraints than the other engines.

 ### SQL Server editions